About the Protein Symposia

 Helen M. Berman, PhD, Professor Emerita of Chemistry and Chemical Biology, Rutgers, Piscataway, NJ, and co-Founder of the PDB

 From left to right: Laura Ackerman, Kyle Biegasiewicz, Barbara Ameer (organizer), Helen Berman (keynote speaker), Alessio Caruso (speaker), Gabrielle Ilana (speaker)

 Plenary Presentation, May 19: “Computational Design of Proteins with New and Useful Functions”

 Christina Vizcarra, PhD, Assistant Professor of Chemistry, Barnard College, New York, NY

 Summary from Professor Vizcarra’s presentation

 The impressive variety of things that proteins do in our bodies – from metabolizing food to powering muscle contractions and much more – has sparked interest in creating proteins that carry out novel functions.
 These functions could be useful in agriculture, nanotechnology, or medicine.
-In this talk, I will discuss one approach to protein engineering: computational design.
+One approach to protein engineering is computational design.
 This method has been used to create novel proteins and has also shown us how much we have to learn about these amazing biomolecules.

 - “Designer Proteins” article from PDB-101, RCSB PDB Molecule of the Month by Dr. David S. Goodsell